Hickory Point Mall: History

+In December 2014, Sears announced that they would close there anchor store permanently.

 The mall announced on October 21, 2016, that T.J.
 Maxx would be relocating to this mall.
 Hibbett Sports opened a store in the fall of 2017.

-Knockerball MAX, an affiliate of Knockerball USA, opened in October 2017.
-Knockerball MAX offers open play and private parties for Bubbleball in the United States, which is a recent growing trend nationwide.
-Taking over the spot previously held by the former Kirlin's Hallmark, Knockerball MAX boasts the largest arena of its kind in America.
+KombatBall MAX, an affiliate of Knockerball USA, opened in October 2017.
+KombatBall MAX offers open play and private parties for Bubbleball in the United States, which is a recent growing trend nationwide.
+Taking over the spot previously held by the former Kirlin's Hallmark, KombatBall MAX boasts the largest arena of its kind in America.
+It is no longer open.

 Wisconsin-based Book World closed its doors in 2017 after filing for bankruptcy and liquidating all stock.
 Its previous tenant was Waldenbooks.
 The company had 20 stores in Wisconsin and also had stores in Minnesota, Michigan, Missouri, Illinois, Iowa and North Dakota.

 On August 29, 2018, anchor tenant Bergner's permanently closed its doors after 40 years of business at Hickory Point, following the bankruptcy and liquidation of parent company Bon-Ton Stores.

 In August 2020, CBL & Associates sold the mall to Namdar Realty Group.